 BOOK-ENTRY-ONLY SYSTEM . . .
-The District intends to utilize the book-entry-only system of DTC.
+The District intends to utilize the book-entry-only system of the Depository Trust Company ("DTC").
 See "BOOK-ENTRY-ONLY SYSTEM" in the Preliminary Official Statement.

 REGISTERED FORM REQUIREMENT . . .
 Section 149(a) of the Internal Revenue Code of 1986, as amended, requires that all taxexempt obligations (with certain exceptions that do not include the Bonds) must be in registered form in order for the interest payable on such obligations to be excluded from the Registered Owners' income for federal income tax purposes.